Find business travel insurance to cover up to 10 staff members for multiple trips with Professionals Travel Cover

 There are several important things to keep in mind if an event occurs that may lead to a claim under your Business Travel Insurance policy:

-- If the claim relates to overseas emergency medical assistance or overseas emergency medical and hospital expenses, contact AAI Australia as quickly as possible using the phone number provided in your policy documents.
+- If the claim relates to overseas emergency medical assistance or overseas emergency medical and hospital expenses, contact AAI Australia as quickly as reasonably possible using the phone number provided in your policy documents.

 - Report any loss or theft of your luggage and personal effects to the police immediately and obtain a written copy of the report.